chrisridd/yubikey-ssh/README.md

 Hardware:

-* Mac running macOS Monterey (12.x) - I’m using an M1 MacBook Pro
+* Mac running macOS Monterey (12.x) or Ventura (13.x) - I’m using an M1 MacBook Pro
 * Yubikey - I’m using a Yubikey 5C NFC with firmware version 5.43
 * Ideally another Yubikey for backup purposes

 Software:

-Both solutions require a newer version of openssh than Apple includes, even in Monterey.
+Both solutions require that you ignore Apple's version of openssh, and instead build your own.
 This has a major-sounding downside - it doesn’t support the Keychain like Apple’s openssh does.
 Obviously your Yubikey won’t need it but if you have other ssh keys then something like [Secretive](https://github.com/maxgoedjen/secretive) is a great and secure-looking solution.

 * I use [MacPorts](https://www.macports.org/) to get or build as much third party software as possible.
 MacPorts will put its install directories at the start of your PATH.